-- Post a compliment on a friend’s social media page.
+- Post a compliment or kind message on a friend’s social media page.

 - Provide coloring books and crayons to a children’s hospital or pediatrician’s office, or large-print puzzle books to senior living facilities.

-- Say thanks or fist-bump the janitor, cafeteria worker or another person in need of appreciation.
+- Say thanks or fist-bump the janitor, cafeteria worker or another person deserving of appreciation.

 - Stash extra dollar bills in the aisles at the Dollar Store.

 - Wrap presents for a busy loved one.